mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 ## Intern Cohort

-Microsoft has intern cohorts every summer which is basically just a group of random interns paired with two FTEs who organize and facilitate activities for the interns.
-My cohort had I think like ~20 interns or so, but 75% of them never showed up for anything.
-We actually had a few activities with pretty good turnout, apparently other cohort groups had way more trouble getting any turnout and never hosted any events.
+Microsoft has intern cohorts every summer which is basically just a group of random interns paired with a few FTEs who organize and facilitate activities for the interns.
+My cohort had I think like 2 FTEs and ~30 interns or so, but 75% of them never showed up for anything.
+We actually had a few activities with pretty good turnout, apparently other cohort groups had way more trouble getting any initial turnout and as a result never hosted any events.

 All the interns in my cohort started and ended at around the same time and I think we were all supposed to be in the SF Bay Area offices.
-The cohort leaders were both in the SF offices,
+The cohort leaders were both in the SF offices and most of the interns that showed up to events were in the SF and Bay Area offices.
+Coincidentally a lot of us were located on the west coast too.

 ### Game Nights